wischmcj/canopyHydrodynamics/paper.md

   </div>
 </div>

-The algorithm above assigns an id to each of the flows found with 'stemflow' always receiving and id of 0.
-These flow ids are stored by the cylinder collection in the variable 'cyl_to_drip', a dictionary keyed by cylinder ids and can later be used for calculating the 'size' of the flow (see the Metrics section below) and for creating various visualizations of the canopy watershed.
+The algorithm assigns an ID to each of the identified flows, with 'stemflow' always receiving an ID of 0.
+These flow IDs are stored in the cylinder collection within the 'cyl_to_drip' variable, a dictionary keyed by cylinder IDs.
+These IDs can be used later to calculate the flow 'size' (see the Metrics section below) and to generate visualizations of the canopy watershed.

 The below code demonstrates how the above is done in practice.
 Details regarding the various objects and functions used can be found in the <a href="./docs/">`docs`</a> section of this repository.